 Data Science for Business is a great conceptual introduction to Data Analytics and Data Science.
 The authors do a great job showing the business applications of various techniques, as well as the meta-concerns Data Scientists need to be concerned with.
 However, it lacks practical exercises and code snippets, making it not a great hands-on book.
 As such, we recommend this book to people who need to be familiar with Data Science at a high-level, but don’t need to be responsible for implementing data science details in their day-to-day work.

 Intro to Statistical Learning (& it's even harder cousin, Elements of Statistical Learning) are both free & amazing resources for learning machine learning theory.
 For Data Science & Machine Learning practitioners, it's never a waste of time to brush up on your fundamentals!
 While hailed as the bible of ML, be warned: it's challenging to read and most people give up after a few chapters!
+If you need a more compact intro, check out the next ML book suggestion.

 For a lighter introduction to the fundamentals of machine learning, this 100 page book (well...137 pages but who's counting) strikes the right balance between enough math to explain the central ideas in ML, without overwhelming the reader.